 There is no volunteer requirement at Pewaukee Sussex United (PSU).
 However, we do provide multiple opportunities for players and parents to help within The Club.
-The primary opportunities for parents include coaching our Juniors and Recreational players; and providing team management assistance.
+The primary opportunities for parents include coaching our Juniors and Recreational players and providing team management assistance.
 As our 7U and up levels require a significant time commitment from our volunteers, PSU (with the exception of a few roles, PSU will return $100 to each parent volunteer after a full year of volunteering (i.e. both fall and spring seasons).

 All other opportunities to assist PSU are provided to players wherever possible through our I-Mentor program.
 You can find more I-Mentor information on our Player Excellence Program page.

 Participation in Non-Sanctioned Events